iftekhar92/react-utilities-hooks/README.md

  - `@param` delay = 350, It is optional that is used for debouncing rate in window resizing.

  ```
- import { useWindowResized } from "react-resize-window";
+ import { useWindowResized } from "react-utilities-hooks";
  const {height, width} = useWindowResized(1000);
  useEffect(() => {
     console.log("height, width: ", height, width);